21 Unmissable Things to do in Wroclaw, Poland

 After WWII, the street turned into an artsy alley when the city authorities started reconstructing destroyed buildings.

-Local artists who have shops and galleries erected the Monument In Honor of Slaughter Animals to commemorate those animals slaughtered here centuries ago, accompanied by a small statue of butcher dwarf.
+Local artists who have shops and galleries erected the Monument In Honor of Slaughter Animals to commemorate those animals slaughtered here centuries ago, accompanied by a small statue of a butcher dwarf.

 Find a secret garden